Yandex Cloud

 To add a shard:

-2. Add the required number of host sections to the Yandex Managed Service for Valkey™ cluster description and specify the shard name in the shard_name parameter:
+2. Add the appropriate number of host sections to the Yandex Managed Service for Valkey™ cluster description and specify the shard name in the shard_name argument:

 resource "yandex_mdb_redis_cluster" "<cluster_name>" {